hetpatel-11/BerkeleyHackathon/README.md

 ## 🎯 Mission Statement

-SafeWing AI is an advanced aviation safety dashboard that uses Long Short-Term Memory (LSTM) neural networks to predict aircraft component failures **before** they become catastrophic.
+SafeWing AI is an advanced aviation safety dashboard that uses Long Short-Term Memory (LSTM) and Random Forest neural networks to predict aircraft component failures **before** they become catastrophic.
 Our system monitors 6 critical aircraft subsystems in real-time and provides actionable insights to prevent aviation disasters.

 ## 🏗️ Architecture Overview